markroxor/fromscratchtoml/README.md

 Since Travis (cloud CI) doesn't support cupy.
 Cupy must be installed manually using -
 `pip install cupy`

-_NOTE_ - Make sure all the input data is passed on as a cupy array.
-It is recommend using `import cupy as np` everywhere in your code.
+_NOTE_ - To mantain consistency with the backend, it is recommended to use `import fromscratchtoml as np` everywhere in your code.

 ## Installation
 #### Python pypi <a name="pypi"></a>